-Jozef Mehoffer House
+Jozef Mehoffer House (A branch of Krakow’s National Museum)

-This is another branch of Krakow’s National Museum.
 The home of Polish artist Jozef Mehoffer was turned into a museum featuring his artworks and his art collection.

 It’s a big house with spacious rooms that you can stroll around leisurely and admire the small details.

-The art at Jozef Mehoffer House has a mix of styles common in the 20th century, such as art deco and impressionism.
+The art at Jozef Mehoffer House has a mix of styles common in the 20th century, such as Art Deco and impressionism.

 He specialised in stained glass and you can see some of his beautiful works around the house.